clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 |CLOSIA| virtual machines in the cloud.

 This section shows you how to create a new :abbr:`VM (Virtual Machine)` and manually install |CL| into it with VMware ESXi 6.5.

 If you would prefer to use a preconfigured |CL| VMware disk image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.

-Some of the advantages of
-installing |CL| into a new VM is that it provides you flexibility in configuring, for example: its size, the number of partitions, bundles, etc.
+Manually installing |CL| into a new VM provides you some additional flexibility in configuring during installation, for example: disk size, the number of partitions, bundles, etc.
-We will perform these steps:

-.. contents:: :local:
-   :depth: 1

 If you would prefer to use a preconfigured |CL| VMware image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.